FK Sloboda Tuzla: Premier League, decline and relegation 2000–2012

-First League of FBiH (2nd tier of Bosnian football), back in top flight 2014–present
+First League of FBiH (2nd tier of Bosnian football), back in top flight 2014–2024

 After 42 years, Sloboda got relegated from the top divisions (including both, Yugoslav and Bosnian football) to the First League of FBiH in the 2011–12 Premier League of Bosnia and Herzegovina season.
 They came back after their 2nd season of being relegated.
 In their first season after getting back to the top tier (2014–15), Sloboda finished at 8th place, recording the 2nd best performance of the spring part of the season (8–4–3).

 Sloboda was the league leader of the first part of the 2015–16 Bosnian Premier League season.
 Until March 2016, the team were on an 18-game unbeaten run in the Premier League of Bosnia and Herzegovina dating back to 18 November 2015.
 The club took 2nd league place that season, managing also to achieve the Bosnian Cup final which was lost by Radnik Bijeljina (11 May – Tuzla: 1–1, 18 May – Bijeljina: 0–3).

 The season 2016–17 was followed by turbulence.
 The club's board changed when Azmir Husić decided to leave the chairman seat in September and was replaced with Senad Mujkanović.
 The club took 5th place in the league at the end.
 That season left the fans with memories on one of the best come backs when Sloboda hosted Zrinjski Mostar on 19 November 2016.
 Zrinski had 3–0 after 51 minutes, but the Tuzla-based team managed to tie the game in the end in only 18 minutes.

 The 2017–18 league season was entire to forget when the club took 10th position, just one place above relegation zone.
 However, through the 2017–18 Bosnian Cup, under the guidance of then manager Slavko Petrović, Sloboda made it all the way to the semi-finals, losing 4–1 on aggregate to eventual winner, Željezničar.

 On 29 March 2019, the club chairman, Senad Mujkanović left Sloboda and, Sead Kozlić was named for the new club's chairman.
 Not even seven months after Kozlić was named as the new chairman, on 15 October 2019, Kozlić decided to step down from the position, while on the next day, 16 October, Elmir Šećerbegović became the new FK Sloboda Tuzla club chairman.

+On 18 December 2024, the club chairman, Azmir Husić, offered mutual termination to all players and the coaching staff mid-season due to unsatisfactory performance.
+After 17 matches, Sloboda was at the bottom of the league table with only 2 points and 5 goals scored.

 Supporters

-Home team supporters from Stadion Tušanj, which are known as Fukare Tuzla, were established in 1987.
-The name originated from Red-Black Killers in the early 1970s.
+Home team supporters occupy the north stand of Stadion Tušanj, and are known as Fukare Tuzla.
+The group was officially established in 1987.
+The initial name of the supporters group was Red-Black Killers in the early 1970s.